Silverknowes

-Silverknowes /ˌsɪlvərˈnaʊz/ is a district of Edinburgh, Scotland.
-Silverknowes lies to the northwest of the city.
+Silverknowes /ˌsɪlvərˈnaʊz/ is a district of Edinburgh, Scotland, lying to the northwest of the city.
 The district contains over 2000 homes, ranging in size from bungalow to semi-detached housing, much of it built during the mid-twentieth century.

-It holds the EH4 postcode.
-Silverknowes is surrounded by Davidson's Mains (former village) to the south, Barnton, Lauriston to the west, and Muirhouse to the east.

 Location

 Silverknowes is located in the north west of Edinburgh, on the shores of the Firth of Forth.
 It lies approximately 5 km from the city centre.
-The district is bounded by Cramond to the north and west, Davidson's Mains to the southwest, Blackhall to the south, Muirhouse to the east, and the Firth of Forth to the north.
+The district is bounded by Cramond to the north and west, Barnton and Lauriston to the west, Davidson's Mains to the southwest, Blackhall to the south, Muirhouse to the east, and the Firth of Forth to the north.

 Silverknowes lies within the boundaries of the Almond local government ward (Ward 1), the Edinburgh West parliamentary constituency (UK parliament) and the Edinburgh Western parliamentary constituency (Scottish parliament).
 It is part of the area covered by the Davidson's Mains & Silverknowes Association and the Silverknowes Community Council.